-Self-styled public watchdogs Penny Bright and Graham McCready claimed their biggest scalp yesterday as Act MP John Banks was found guilty of electoral fraud.
+Self-styled public watchdogs Penny Bright and Graham McCready claimed their biggest scalp yesterday as Act MP John Banks was found guilty of filing a false electoral return.

 But police reluctance to pursue the affair has fuelled calls by Ms Bright and David Bain's champion Joe Karam for an independent commission against corruption.